tgenewein/tgenewein.github.io/index.md

 # [About]({{ site.url }}/about/)
-Currently, I am a PhD student in the [Sensorimotor Learning and Decision-Making](http://www.kyb.tuebingen.mpg.de/research/rg/braun.html) research group lead by Daniel A. Braun at the Max Planck Institute for Intelligent Systems and the Max Planck Institute for Biological Cybernetics.
-I received my BSc and MSc degrees in Telematics from [Graz University of Technology](http://www.tugraz.at/).
+I am a PhD student in the [Sensorimotor Learning and Decision-Making](http://www.kyb.tuebingen.mpg.de/research/rg/braun.html) research group lead by Daniel A. Braun at the Max Planck Institute for Intelligent Systems and the Max Planck Institute for Biological Cybernetics.
 More about me is [here]({{ site.url }}/about/).

 <a markdown="0" href="{{ site.url }}/files/CV.pdf" class="btn"><i class="fa fa-fw fa-download"></i> Download CV</a>

 # [Research]({{ site.url}}/research/)
 I am interested in building intelligent machines.
-An important steps towards that goal is to understand how large-scale problems can be tackled with limited computational resources in a theoretically sound way.
-In my research I investigate links between bounded rationality (lately termed computational rationality) and information theory, in particular rate distortion theory.
-I am working on a theoretical framework for information-optimal hierarchical models for inference and decision-making.
+Biological brains do very well at leveraging the rich structure of natural environments to extract re-usable knowledge.
+This knowledge speeds up learning of similar tasks and allows for performing well with limited computational resources.
+My research is focused on understanding how structure learning can be framed as a consequence of having limited computational capacity.
+I investigate links between bounded rationality (lately termed computational rationality) and information theory, in particular rate distortion theory.
+Building upon these links, I am working on a theoretical framework for information-optimal hierarchical models for inference and decision-making.
-Additionally, I try to shed some light on how the human brain can do so extraordinarily well with limited computational resources.
-I use virtual reality experiments to test predictions of Bayesian structure learning models and model selection mechanisms.
+Additionally, I use virtual reality experiments to shed some light on how the human brain performs structure learning and structure selection
 More information on my research is [here]({{ site.url }}/research/).
-An overview of my published work and my talks is [here]({{ site.url }}/publications/).
+My published work and my talks are [here]({{ site.url }}/publications/).